South Korean cryptocurrency exchange GDAC has reported that hackers have stolen almost $13 million on Sunday, April 9.

 GDAC CEO Jindhak Han Seung-hwan has stated that investor protection is the exchange’s top priority, and it will continue to work to secure the safe withdrawal of its users’ assets.

 GDAC has also urged other exchanges to immediately stop depositing funds at the address where the excess withdrawal was made public, and to report any deposit they receive as an “incident report.”
-Customers with concerns regarding the withdrawal transaction are also urged to report it to GDAC.Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Customers with concerns regarding the withdrawal transaction are also urged to report it to GDAC.Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action